 The first step is to find comparable properties to base the price of your subject property on.
 When using a sale comparison approach to price a property accurately, several different things must be taken into account.

 - The properties that are being compared should be as similar to the subject property as possible.
-In order to ensure a realistic sales price, the comparison properties must be in line with the property that is going to be listing.
+In order to ensure a realistic sales price, the comparison properties must be in line with the property that is going to be listed.
 This means that things like the number of bedrooms, bathrooms, lot size, and square footage of the home should be similar.

 - The properties should be close by, in the same neighborhood or subdivision.